San Diego with Kids: 8 Top Things to Do

 Address: 2920 Zoo Drive, San Diego, California

-Also at Balboa Park is the Reuben H. Park Fleet Science Center, a fantastic place to get children interested in learning about science.
-This science center offers hands-on activities and eight interactive galleries along with interesting temporary exhibitions.
-The center's Kid City and Tinkering Studio are great for children under five years old.
-Families can also enjoy entertainment at the center's giant Dome Theater and get snacks at Galileo's Café.
+Within Balboa Park is the Fleet Science Center, one of the best places to visit in San Diego for kids to learn about science.
+This innovative science center offers hands-on activities and eight interactive galleries along with interesting temporary exhibitions.
+The center's Kid City area is designed especially for children under five years old.

 Address: 2300 Expedition Way, La Jolla, California

 4. Spark the Imagination at the New Children's Museum

 This unique museum collaborates with contemporary artists to create one-of-a-kind art installations.
 The exhibits include playhouses, clubhouses, and climbable towers.
 Kids can interact with the exhibits and engage in active play as they would at home.
 The museum also displays thematic exhibitions and original works of art, all designed to arouse children's curiosity.

 Address: 200 West Island Avenue, San Diego, California

 5. Feed Giraffes at the Safari Park

 At the Safari Park, kids can see magnificent safari animals roaming in wide-open spaces as they would in the wild.
 The Safari Park keeps the animals in special enclosures, and guided tours in open-air trucks lend the feel of an authentic safari experience.
 Participants get a close-up view of the animals.
 It's a thrilling experience to spot tigers, lions, and rhinos just meters away.